fscorrupt/Posterizarr/README.md

     - It also generates a log with the output of every imagemagick command `$ScriptRoot\logs\ImageMagickCommands.log`.
     - Additionally, an `ImageChoices.csv` file is generated to store all the selected download options and essential information.
-    - Send notification via apprise or discord.
+    - Send notification via apprise or discord [Click here for Example pictures.](#webhook).
 - **Cross-platform Compatibility**: Ensures seamless operation across Linux, Docker, and Windows Plex servers, enhancing versatility.
 - **Poster/Background/TitleCard Creation**: It searches fanart/tmdb/tvdb for textless posters/backgrounds/titlecards and resizes the downloaded image to 3840x2160, fallback is grabbing a poster from imdb.